 Participants are all general employees with full-time status, elected officials, appointees and senior managers in the City of Pompano Beach, Florida who have met the requirements of the City's merit system.
 Members are further divided in the following two tiers:

-Tier One members are those members hired prior to June 8, 2011.
+Tier One members are those members hired prior to June 8, 2011 and all members participating in the Plan on or after December 17, 2020.